William Crassus

-The remains of the castle is the outline of foundation line in blue stone in a farm field where it stood in Tullaroan Courtstown kilkenny.
+The limited remains of the castle include an outline of foundation line in blue stone in a farm field where it stood in Tullaroan Courtstown kilkenny.
 There is a plaque erected at the site of the castle marking the land of the castle which is owned by the farmer Mrs Holmes.
 The castle was built by primogenisis to the Grace family in Kilkenny -William Le Gros Crassus aka Grace son of Stephen II (Etienne) above.who inherited the manor of chipping Sodbury Gloucestershire from his uncle William Le Gros.
 Duke of Aumale.
 He followed William Marshal the Earl of Pembroke to Kilkenny Ireland.
 He was made Sheriff of Tipperary.